DiamondLightSource/pytac/docs/examples.rst

     ...

-- Print the quad read back values of the b1 field using the lattice.
+- Print the ``QUAD`` read back values of the 'b1' field using the lattice.
 This is more efficient since it uses only one request to the control system::

     >>> lattice.get_values('QUAD', 'b1', pytac.RB)